incompleto/code-of-conduct/readme.md

 Let us be clear: _We take this stuff very seriously_.
 We expect attendees to any of our meetings, events or workshops to be familiar with it and act accordingly.
 Failure to comply will result in a formal warning or expulsion.
 We reserve the right of admission.
 But also, you do not want to be that person.
 It is not cool.

-<small>Our Code of Conduct is adapted from the [Contributor Covenant v1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).</small>
+Our Code of Conduct is adapted from the [Contributor Covenant v1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).

 ---